 Commonly Played Genres

-It’s fascinating to know how the video game industry has evolved throughout the years and how it has massively affected our daily lives.
+After analysing these gaming stats, it’s fascinating to know how the video game industry has evolved throughout the years and how it has massively affected our daily lives.
 Video games have certainly transitioned from a mere form of entertainment for kids to a widely loved source of leisure and amusement that can be enjoyed by people across all age groups.